+We comply with accounting and disclosure requirements of ASC Topic 260, "Earnings Per Share."
+Our statement of operations includes a presentation of income per share for ordinary shares subject to possible redemption in a manner similar to the two-class method of income per share.
+The remeasurement associated with the redeemable Class A ordinary shares is excluded from net loss per ordinary share as the redemption value approximates fair value.
 The Company has two classes of shares, Class A ordinary shares and Class B ordinary shares.
 Earnings and losses are shared pro rata between the two classes of shares.
-The Company has not considered the effect of the warrants sold in the IPO, the Over-Allotment, the Private Placement and the Over-Allotment Private Placement to purchase an aggregate of 21,250,000 of the Company's Class A ordinary shares, or included the 1,125,000 Class B shares that were subject to forfeiture at September 30, 2021, in the calculation of diluted income per share, since their exercise is contingent upon the future consummation of a business combination which cannot be assured.
+The Company has not considered the effect of the warrants sold in the IPO, the Over-Allotment, the Private Placement and the Over-Allotment Private Placement to purchase an aggregate of 23,332,500 of the Company's Class A ordinary shares in the calculation of diluted income per share, since their exercise is contingent upon the future consummation of a Business Combination which cannot be assured.
 As a result, diluted net loss per ordinary share is the same as basic net loss per ordinary share for the periods.
 The table below presents a reconciliation of the numerator and denominator used to compute basic and diluted net loss per share for each class of ordinary shares.

-I For the three in Septem 20 ber For the from Jar 20 (inception Septem 20 uai 21) th ry 27, rough Class A Class B Class A Class B Basic and diluted net loss per share: Numerator: Allocation of net loss \$ (5,025) \$ (16,512) \$ (4,328) \$ (37,097) Denominator: Weighted-average shares outstanding 2,282,609 7,500,000 850,202 7,287,449 Basic and diluted net loss per share \$ (0.00) \$ (0.00) \$ (0.01) \$ (0.01)
+For the three months ended March 31, 2022 For the period from January 27, 2021 (inception) through March 31, 2021 2021 rough Class A Class B (Class A Class B Basic and diluted net loss per share: Numerator: Allocation of net loss \$ (256,364) (64,091) \$ \$ (16,114) Denominator: Basic and diluted weighted-average shares outstanding 32,975,000 8,243,750 - 7,500,000 Basic and diluted net loss per share \$ (0.01) (0.01) \$ \$ (0.00)

-Offering Costs associated with the Initial Public Offering
+Offering Costs associated with the Public Offering